 Common cold in babies

 Treatment for the common cold in babies involves easing their symptoms, such as by providing fluids, keeping the air moist and helping them keep their nasal passages open.
-Very young infants must see a doctor at the first sign of the common cold because they're at greater risk of croup and pneumonia.
+Very young infants must see a doctor at the first sign of the common cold to make sure croup, pneumonia or other more serious illnesses aren't present.

 - A congested or runny nose